 Essentially, building a personal brand makes you more recognizable and easy to point to as a trusted resource for your area of expertise and talent.

 How to Build Your Personal Brand Online

 Developing a personal brand is valuable and often beneficial.
 How exactly can you do it?
-Earning a great reputation, developing authentic values, strengthening your network, and becoming an expert are some of the most important ways you can work on developing your personal brand, both online and offline.
+Earn a great reputation, develop authentic values, strengthen your network, and become an expert.
+Let’s dig a little deeper.

-One of the most important ways to develop your personal brand is to earn a great reputation.
+A stellar online reputation is one of the most important principles of brand management.
 What people think of you and discuss about you can influence your personal brand — and support it as well.